ericbn/vim-solarized/README.md

 A simpler fork of the awesome [Solarized colorscheme for Vim](https://github.com/altercation/vim-colors-solarized) by Ethan Schoonover, completely written from scratch.

 What was removed?
-The degraded 256 color scheme, and all the functions and configuration options.
+The degraded 256 color scheme, all functions, mappings and menus, and the configuration options.
 Bold and underline attributes are enabled for both terminal and GUI modes.
 Italic is only enabled for GUI.

 ERB templates are used to generate the colorscheme, so the code is easy to maintain and it runs fast in Vim.